If you or someone you know has been injured by an IVC filter manufactured by Cook, Cordis, Argon or B. Braun, contact us today at (877) 737-8525

 What Can I Do If I Have Been Injured By An IVC Filter?

-Lopez McHugh is investigating this and other allegations about IVC filters.
-If you or someone you love suffered serious injury or died due to complications from an IVC filter, contact our office by using the form on the right or calling (877) 737-8525 to discuss your legal options.
+Lopez McHugh is investigating allegations about IVC filter failures.
+If you or someone you love suffered serious injury or died due to complications from an IVC filter manufactured by Cook, Cordis, Argon, or B. Braun, contact our office by using the form on the right or calling (877) 737-8525 to discuss your legal options.
 You may be entitled to compensation for your injuries or loss.
 There is no obligation when contacting us, but we encourage you to give us a call because every state has deadlines for bringing claims.